huggingface/blog/bloom-inference-optimization.md

     </a>
 </div>

-This article aims to reconstitute slightly the story behind making an efficient inference server that powers [https://huggingface.co/bigscience/bloom]().
+This article gives you the behind-the-scenes of how we made an efficient inference server that powers bloom. inference server that powers [https://huggingface.co/bigscience/bloom]().

 We achieved 5x latency reduction over the course of several weeks (and 50x more throughput).
-But this article aims to show more the struggles and epic wins we had to go through in order to achieve that
+We wanted to share all the struggles and epic wins we went through in order to achieve such speed improvements.

 A lot of different people were involved at many stages so not everything will be covered here.
-And please bear with us, some of the content might be outdated, flat out wrong because we're still learning how to optimize extremely large models and lots of new features hardware and content keep coming out regulary.
+And please bear with us, some of the content might be outdated or flat out wrong because we're still learning how to optimize extremely large models and lots of new hardware features and content keep coming out regulary.

 If your favorite flavor of optimizations is not discussed or improperly represented, we're sorry, please share it with us